zv/9Problems/README.md

 Patch rio and live free!

+## Usage

 Untiled rio session

 ![untiled](http://i.imgur.com/Kcyoi.png)

-Use rio's menu or shift-j (You can easily modify this to require a mod key if you use capital js) to tile your screen.
+Use rio's menu or shift-j to tile your screen (You can easily modify this to require a mod key if your setup requires the use of the capital 'j').

 ![tiled](http://i.imgur.com/x2AaO.png)